Petitions for Exception to Policy

 - Extreme and unusual circumstances which were beyond your control

-Generally, petitions should be submitted within one year from the last day of the quarter in which the course was held.
-UC San Diego Extension has the right to approve or deny your petition if the reason for the request would not significantly affect your potential for academic success or if you do not supply adequate documentation to support your claim.
+Generally, petitions should be submitted within one year from the last day of the quarter in which the course was held or the issue occurred.
+UC San Diego Extension has the right to approve or deny your petition if the reason for the request would not significantly affect your potential for academic success, if you do not supply adequate documentation to support your claim, or if your petition and supporting documentation do not meet the guidelines outlined in the Guidelines for Supporting Documentation document.

 Student Conduct Policy